 You’ll also discover an internationally known “haute cuisine” diner, serene golf courses, and cultural opportunities that can only be found in an artsy college town.

 Things To Do In Portland CT and Middletown CT

-Recently, the quarries ceased operation (new technology allowed cement companies to match the rich brownstone color at a much reduced cost), but at least one is far from abandoned.
+When new technology allowed cement companies to match the rich brownstone color at a much reduced cost, the Portland quarries ceased operation.
+But, at least one is far from abandoned.

 This vast hole in the ground, flooded during the 1938 Hurricane, is now Brownstone Exploration and Discovery Park, a fantasyland for pre-teens and adults with highly active inner children.

 Drawing scores of families from New York, MA, CT and RI, the park offers zip-lines, giant slides, swimming, wake and knee boarding, cliff diving and a rigorous ropes course.